ipitio/closure/README.md

 sudo DEBIAN_FRONTEND=noninteractive apt-get install --no-install-recommends -qq closure
 ```

-2. Edit the files above if you skipped step 0, copy `rc.local` to `/etc` if you copied the repo in the previous step, and reboot.
+#### Configuring

+When you're ready for your system to be reconfigured:

+1. Copy an existing configuration to `/opt/closure` and/or configure the files as discussed, then reboot.
-3. On a Hub or HaaS, add Spokes you didn't define yet by running `add.sh` as described below.
+2. On a Hub or HaaS, add Spokes you didn't define yet by running `add.sh` as described below.

 > [!NOTE]
 > Any arguments passed to `kickstart.sh` are passed to `start.sh`, which can add or edit wifi networks -- useful on a Raspberry Pi Zero (2) W!
 See the top of `start.sh` for the arguments it takes.